NjivaAndriamanga/resmobilys/README.md

 ```

 ### **Configuration Options**
-To run ResMobiLys, you need one mandatory parameter: the path to your index_file.csv (as described above) with `--index_file==` or in `personal_config` file.
+To run ResMobiLys, you need one mandatory parameter: the path to your index_file.csv (as described above) with `--index_file` or in `personal_config` file.
 All other parameters — such as computing resources, input/output paths, and software options — can be customized in the personal.config file.

 Decritption of all parameters:
 ```
 #Required inputs